fastify/fastify-auth/README.md

 ```

 ## Usage
-As said above, `fastify-auth` does not provide an authentication strategy, so you must provide authentication by yourself, with a decorator or another plugin.
+As said above, `fastify-auth` does not provide an authentication strategy, so you must provide authentication strategies yourself, with a decorator or another plugin.

 In the following example, you will find a very simple implementation that should help you understand how to use this module:
 ```js